-The Nebraska Advantage Rural Development Act requires a taxpayer involved in a qualifying business to file an application with the Nebraska Department of Revenue (Department).
+The Nebraska Advantage Rural Development Act requires a taxpayer involved in a qualifying business to file an application with DOR.
 For a list of qualified business activities, click here.
-There are three different application levels under Nebraska Advantage Rural Development: Level 1; Level 2: and Livestock Modernization.
+There are three different application levels under Nebraska Advantage Rural Development: Level 1; Level 2; and Livestock Modernization.